 Remcom Introduces Tuning With Slider Bars For Matching Network Design In XFdtd EM Simulation Software

+Remcom announces matching network tuning in the latest release of XFdtd® 3D Electromagnetic Simulation Software, enabling users to easily adjust component values to meet design goals and understand the behavior of a circuit.

-State College, PA, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Remcom announces matching network tuning in the latest release of XFdtd® 3D Electromagnetic Simulation Software, enabling users to easily adjust component values to meet design goals and understand the behavior of a circuit.
+STATE COLLEGE, Pa., Jan.
+24, 2023 /PRNewswire-PRWeb/ -- Remcom announces matching network tuning in the latest release of XFdtd® 3D Electromagnetic Simulation Software, enabling users to easily adjust component values to meet design goals and understand the behavior of a circuit.

 The addition of an analysis workbench in XFdtd's schematic editor further expands the software's toolset for comprehensive matching network design.
 The workbench's intuitive sliders enable rapid manipulation of inductor and capacitor values to reveal the impact of various combinations in real time.
 This immediacy makes additional analysis effortless while resulting in a more thorough understanding of how the circuit will behave.
 Intermediate states may be saved without changing the base schematic; final states can then be added to a new operating mode or committed to the schematic permanently.